 Respect each other

 From the moment you join our club, you become a part of the dragon boat family.
-You are expected to introduce yourself and get to know others.
+Why not introduce yourself and get to know others?
 Respect others’ time, be punctual.
 During a practice, show support to your fellow paddlers, motivate each other to get through the toughest workout.
-In or outside of the boat, this is a judgement-free gossip-free environment.
-If you have legitimate issue with another member, come talk to the coach.
+In or outside of the boat, this is a judgment-free gossip-free environment.
+If you have a legitimate issue with another member, come talk to the coach.

 Respect the coach

 Listening to the coach’s instructions is important for your safety and the smooth proceeding of a practice.
-Let the coach coach.
-If you have anything to contribute, please signal or wait till the end of a practice.
+Let the coach, coach.
+If you have anything to contribute, please signal or wait until the end of a practice.
 In case you have a disagreement with the coach, let him know directly or talk to one of the board members after a practice.

 Respect the equipment

-A good communication is essential for the healthy operation of any organization.
-It is actually the best trait of a dragon boater.
+Good communication is essential for the healthy operation of any organization.
+It is one of the best traits of a good dragon boater.
 It is impossible to move a boat of 20 without communication.

-If you have an injury or any medical conditions, make sure to communicate to the coach.
-The coach will modify your workout accordingly.
+If you have an injury or any medical conditions, make sure to communicate to the coach so the coach can modify your workout accordingly.